nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

        Expected: First appointment's doctor is edited to the first doctor in the filtered doctor list.
 The remark is edited to `blood test`.
 Details of the edited appointment are shown in the status message.

     4. Test case: `appt -e 1 s/31/12/2021`<br>
        Expected: No appointment is edited.
-Error details are shown in the status message: "Start date/time should be of the format DD/MM/YYYY HH:MM...".
+Error details are shown in the status message.

     5. Test case: `appt -e 1 s/10:00`<br>
        Expected: No appointment is edited.
-Error details are shown in the status message: "Start date/time should be of the format DD/MM/YYYY HH:MM...".
+Error details are shown in the status message.

     6. Test case: `appt -e 1 dur/1000`<br>
        Expected: No appointment is edited.
-Error details are shown in the status message: "The duration should be an integer between 1-120 minutes".
+Error details are shown in the status message.

     7. Test case: `appt -e 0 dur/30`<br>
        Expected: No appointment is edited.
-Error details are shown in the status message: "Invalid command format...".
+Error details are shown in the status message.

     8. Other incorrect edit appointment commands to try: `appt -e`, `appt -e x`, `...` (where x is larger than the list size)<br>
        Expected: No appointment is edited.
 Error details are shown in the status message.

     9. Test case: Edit a patient/doctor's appointment to clash with their existing appointments (edit the date and time to be the same or overlapping with an existing appointment).<br>
         Expected: No appointment is edited.
-Error details are shown in the status message: "This appointment clashes with an existing appointment".
+Error details are shown in the status message.

 2. Editing an appointment while some appointments are being shown